 Francesco Agostinelli is an Assistant Professor of Economics at the University of Pennsylvania.
 His research focuses on child development, by developing new methods and analyzing the determinants of children’s skill formation.
 His job market paper sheds light on the importance of dynamic equilibrium interdependencies between children’s social interactions and parental investments decisions in explaining developmental differences between different social environments.

-Nirav Mehta is an assistant professor of Economics at the University of Western Ontario.
+Nirav Mehta is an associate professor of Economics at the University of Western Ontario.
 He is a labor economist who studies topics in education and health.
 Mehta is currently studying the effects of social interactions, school choice, ability tracking, teacher incentive schemes, and contracting in health care.

 Ging Cee Ng is a Ph.D. student in economics with interests in Microeconomic Theory and Public Economics.
 Prior to Chicago, she worked in the Research and Statistics Group at the Federal Reserve Bank of New York, where she worked on research and policy projects in corporate finance, monetary policy, and macroeconomics.

 Judd Kessler is an Assistant Professor at the Warton School at the University of Pennsylvania.

 Rong Hai is an Assistant Professor in the Department of Economics at the University of Miami.
 She was previously a Postdoctoral Scholar at the Center for the Economics of Human Development and Becker Friedman Institute for Research in Economics at University of Chicago from 2013 to 2016..
 Her research interests are Public Economics, Labor Economics, Health Economics, and Household Finance.